CBID program in The Philippines

-We recently conducted an inquiry looking at how CBID happens around the world.
+In 2019, we conducted an inquiry looking at how CBID happens around the world.
 Here’s a look at some of the common features we found.

-1. CBID supports individuals – approaches have to meet the needs of individuals with a disability.
-Identifying people with disability in community, who are often hidden away, is the first step.
+1. CBID supports individuals.
+Approaches have to meet the needs of individuals with a disability.
+Identifying people with disabilities in community, who are often hidden away, is the first step.
 Connecting them with others comes next.
 Tackling discrimination and stigma is often the biggest hurdle when beginning to work in a community.

-3. Often CBID programs start with a focus on a single sector but expand over time.
-The initial focus will often draw on the expertise of the implementing agencies and will expand as momentum and cross sector coordination develops.
+3. CBID programs often start with a focus on a single sector but expand over time.
+The initial focus often draws on the expertise of the implementing agencies and expands as momentum and cross-sector coordination develops.

 6. CBID approaches strengthen the disability movement and DPOs and support their objectives.
 Non-disabled allies implementing CBID understand the importance of meaningful consultation with people with disabilities and the leadership role the disability movement holds in advocating for disability rights.

 7. CBID reinforces the Convention on the Rights of Persons with Disability.
 It emphasises rights.
-CBID works to ensure that both people with and without disability are aware of policies, laws and entitlements of people with disability.
+CBID works to ensure that both people with and without disabilities are aware of policies, laws and entitlements of people with disabilities.

 8. Community mobilisation is critical, particularly in resource-poor settings.
-This means that communities are engaged in identifying how to address the needs of local women, men, girls and boys with disability, understand their priorities and resources, and work together to harness local capacity and ingenuity and strengthen local decision making processes.
+This means that communities are engaged in identifying how to address the needs of local women, men, girls and boys with disabilities, understand their priorities and resources, and working together to harness local capacity and ingenuity and strengthen local decision making processes.